Blog Hero

 Intraocular Lenses (IOLs)

-Intraocular lenses (IOLs) are clear, artificial implants, and many patients wonder how long do IOL lenses last, especially considering their significant role in lens implant surgery.
+Intraocular lenses (IOLs) are clear, artificial implants, and many patients wonder how long IOL lenses last, especially considering their significant role in lens implant surgery and how the intraocular lens lifespan can impact their overall eye health.
 Much like the prescription in your eyeglasses or contact lenses, IOLs contain your individual prescription to give you the best possible visual results.

 There are different types of IOLs.
 After a thorough assessment, your ophthalmologist will recommend the right one for you.
 These include: